Conrad Grebel University College

 Waterloo, ON, Canada N2L 3G6

-Each month, the Kindred Credit Union Centre for Peace Advancement will be highlighting a past Grebel Gallery artist.
+The Kindred Credit Union Centre for Peace Advancement seeks to highlight past Grebel Gallery artists.
 This artist series reflects on the ideas of community and identity in relation to envisioning a post-COVID world.
 Read the profiles below to learn more about the current artistry and passions of these creative professionals.

 I’m interested in the capacity of art to create the conditions wherein difficult experiences might be reflected and touched upon.
 Art holds a space for that encounter.
 It suggests new ways of knowing oneself in relation to others.
 This is the radical potential of the aesthetic gesture: at its best, art asks us to feel, to think, and to emerge differently from that encounter.